DataComp-LM: In search of the next generation of training sets for language models: Decontamination

 \section{Decontamination}

-In \Cref{sec:decontamination}, we examined the results of the contamination analysis with respect to MMLU.
-Here, we present some analysis with respect to the \emph{other} validation sets.
-Instead of the MMLU-specific decontamination that we performed in \Cref{sec:decontamination}, here we follow a more general approach based on token overlaps.
+In \Cref{sec:decontamination}, we examined whether contamination explains the strong results of \hqpool on MMLU and Hellaswag.
+Here, we first supplement this analysis by showing in \Cref{tab:decontamination-appx-excision-stats} that the percentage of documents in \hqpool that are flagged by our MMLU-specific decontamination is roughly similar to that for other high-performing contemporary datasets.
+Next, we present some analysis with respect to other open-source datasets and evaluation tasks.

+To expand our analysis to more evaluation tasks, instead of the decontamination that we performed in \Cref{sec:decontamination}, here we follow a more general approach based on token overlaps.
 Overall, a generally applicable decontamination rule is difficult to specify, given the potentially subjective nature of what constitutes as contamination in text data as well as the diversity in formats across tasks.
 Following \citet{llama2}, we search for contaminated tokens that exist in overlapping 10-grams (or longer) between \hqpool and our downstream tasks.
 We measure the percentage of samples in each evaluation set where more than 80\% of the tokens are contaminated (such samples are considered ``dirty'' per \citet{llama2}), as well as the percentage where less than 20\% of the tokens are contaminated (considered ``clean'' by the same criterion).